cisagov/prescup-challenges/pc5/individual-a/round1-peeling-an-onion/README.md

 - [T0175](https://niccs.cisa.gov/workforce-development/nice-framework/): Perform real-time cyber defense incident handling (e.g., forensic collections, intrusion correlation and tracking, threat analysis, and direct system remediation) tasks to support deployable Incident Response Teams (IRTs).
 - [T0240](https://niccs.cisa.gov/workforce-development/nice-framework/): Capture and analyze network traffic associated with malicious activities using network monitoring tools.

+## IMPORTANT
+This challenge is only partially open sourced.
+The files in the [challenge directory](./challenge) are provided to give a starting point if you want to recreate the challenge on your own.
+The full challenge can be completed on the hosted site.

 ## Background